h4nz0x/poDTest/README.md

 # poDTest

 A GitHub Action to run Docker container tests using the `poDTest` Rust CLI tool.
 This action builds, tests, and cleans up a Docker web app container based on a specified Dockerfile, with support for health checks and hot-fix mode for GitHub Actions integration.
+This works for web applications for now (backend and frontend).

 ## Features